awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 If a user of the developer group tries to start or stop logging on the trail that you specified in the first policy, that user gets an access denied exception\.
 Users of the developer group can start and stop logging on trails that they create and manage\.

-The following CLI examples show that the developer group has been configured in an AWS CLI profile named `devgroup`\.
+The following examples show that the configured developer group in an AWS CLI profile named `devgroup`\.
 First, a user of `devgroup` runs the `describe-trails` command\.

 ```
 $ aws --profile devgroup cloudtrail describe-trails
 ```

-The command complete successfully:
+The command complete successfully with the following output:

 ```
 {